Grace transforms a life

 All sessions are by reservation only and conducted in small groups.

-We offer a monthly etiquette course in Gion, Kyoto, lasting a little over two hours.
+We offer a monthly etiquette course in Gion, Kyoto, each class lasting a little over two hours.
+For inquiries, please feel free to contact us.
+Applications are also accepted via Instagram.

 Participant Voices

 As adults, people rarely correct our mistakes.
-That is why I was truly grateful to take this course. — Wife of a business owner
+That is why I was truly grateful that I was able to take this course. "

 "When I was an employee, I never paid much attention to etiquette.
-But after becoming a business owner myself, I began interacting with other executives and high-net-worth clients — and my interest grew."
+But after becoming a business owner myself, I began interacting with other executives and high-net-worth clients, and my interest grew.

-Real estate company owner (Male, 40s)
+Real estate company owner (Male, in his 40s)

-Learning practical skills — such as greetings and gift-giving etiquette — was incredibly valuable.
+Learning practical skills, such as greetings and gift-giving etiquette, was incredibly valuable. "

-Gym owner (Male, 40s)
+Gym owner (Male, in his 40s)

 "When I was younger, I was once told I lacked grace.
-It stayed in my mind for years."
+It stayed in my mind for years.

-The instructor pointed out things I had never noticed about myself — and it became a turning point in my life.
+The instructor pointed out things I had never noticed about myself – and it became a turning point in my life. "

-Model (Female, 30s)
+Model (Female, in her 30s)

 Participant Voices

 As adults, people rarely correct our mistakes.
-That is why I was truly grateful to take this course. — Wife of a business owner
+That is why I was truly grateful that I was able to take this course. "

 "When I was an employee, I never paid much attention to etiquette.
-But after becoming a business owner myself, I began interacting with other executives and high-net-worth clients — and my interest grew."
+But after becoming a business owner myself, I began interacting with other executives and high-net-worth clients, and my interest grew.

-Real estate company owner (Male, 40s)
+Real estate company owner (Male, in his 40s)

-Learning practical skills — such as greetings and gift-giving etiquette — was incredibly valuable.
+Learning practical skills, such as greetings and gift-giving etiquette, was incredibly valuable. "

-Gym owner (Male, 40s)
+Gym owner (Male, in his 40s)

 "When I was younger, I was once told I lacked grace.
-It stayed in my mind for years."
+It stayed in my mind for years.

-The instructor pointed out things I had never noticed about myself — and it became a turning point in my life.
+The instructor pointed out things I had never noticed about myself – and it became a turning point in my life. "

-Model (Female, 30s)
+Model (Female, in her 30s)

 Frequently Asked Questions